heckman/git-ping/README.md

 # git-ping

-Test if git repository is available at given URL.
+Test if git repository is available at a given URL.

 ## Usage